library(mini007)

 # Access the final response

-result$final_responseImplement a phased, balanced marketing strategy over the next two years that
+result$final_responseDevelop an expansive, multi-channel marketing strategy over the next two years

 # View the dialog history